locationtech/geomesa/docs/user/cli/ingest.rst

-``--converter-error-mode`` Override the error mode defined by the converter ``-t, --threads``          Number of parallel threads used ``--input-format``         Format of input files (csv, tsv, avro, shp, json, etc) ``--index``                Specify a particular GeoMesa index to write to, instead of all indices ``--no-tracking``          This application closes when ingest job is submitted.
+``--converter-error-mode`` Override the error mode defined by the converter ``-t, --threads``          Number of parallel threads used ``--input-format``         Format of input files (csv, tsv, avro, shp, json, etc) ``--no-tracking``          This application closes when ingest job is submitted.
 Useful for launching jobs with a script ``--run-mode``             Must be one of ``local`` or ``distributed`` (for map/reduce ingest) ``--combine-inputs``       Combine multiple input files into a single input split (distributed jobs only)